datacamp-content-public/R-Epi/chapter1.md

 ```

 This is a first task to get familar with R and time series analysis.
 We wanna start with some easy tasks.
 For time series analysis we need some data.
 So let's create some random numbers.
 Therefor we can use the command [runif()](https://www.rdocumentation.org/packages/compositions/versions/1.40-2/topics/runif).
-First argument should be the numbers of numbers you would like to generate.
+First argument should be the number of numbers you would like to generate.
 By default you will get shuffeld numbers between 0 and 1, but you can also add an intervall as argument. `runif(10,1,10)` will give you 10 random numbers out of 1 to 10.

 `@instructions`
 (i) Generate 2^15 random numbers from 0 to 1 by using `runif()` and save it to `numbers`